Skip to content

 )

-If your project is developed natively and some pages or business processes are implemented using Flutter, the installation and initialization configuration methods for the SDK are as follows:
+If your project is native development, with some pages or business processes implemented using Flutter, the SDK installation and initialization configuration methods are as follows:

-• Initialization: Please refer to the iOS SDK Initialization Configuration and Android SDK Initialization Configuration to perform initialization configuration in the native project
+• Initialization: Refer to iOS SDK Initialization Configuration and Android SDK Initialization Configuration for initialization configuration in the native project

 • Flutter Configuration:

-• Flutter Resource and Trace auto-capture uses the following configuration:
+• Flutter Resource and Trace auto collection use the following configuration method

 FTHttpOverrideConfig.global.traceHeader = true;